Century Association: History

+1900s to 1930s

 The League to Enforce Peace was created in 1915, proposed at the Century by Theodore Marburg.
 The organization continued hosting dinners there in 1916 and 1917.

 The US entered its Prohibition era in 1919 with the enactment of the Volstead Act.
 One year later, club president Elihu Root conveyed to the US Supreme Court that should the court find the act constitutional, Congress would have no limitations, changing the nature of the federal government.

 At the start of the Prohibition era, a pantry was converted into the club's bar.
 Alcohol was not sold or served in accordance with the Volstead Act although members did store alcohol in their own lockers, and could serve themselves from the bar.
 Additional lockers were installed in this period to accommodate the increased use.
 After Prohibition, the first bottle served there was an Italian Swiss Colony-brand bottle, signed by nine Centurions.
 The bottle had been kept at the bar since then.

 By 1928, with the country still prohibiting alcohol, the Centurion Herbert Hoover was elected as the next President of the United States.
 No Centurions reportedly voted for him due to his support of Prohibition, though members were still cordial to Hoover, as club members have always held a traditional agreement to keep business and political affairs outside of the club.

 In 1929, the Great Depression began to affect all of America, triggered by the Wall Street Crash of 1929 that October.
 The Century Association initially kept spirits high, with the same affairs and discussions at the club.
 On that New Year's Eve, a member donated suckling pigs for those present to enjoy with music and wine.
 Throughout the year, artists, sculptors, and authors began to be affected; however by 1931, the club's assets began growing again and funds began to multiply.

+1940s to 1970s

 In 1940, President Roosevelt made the Destroyers for Bases Agreement; this is attributed to his men, known as the Century Group, having held fortnightly dinners at the Century to discuss aiding the war effort.
 In 1941, as the U.S. entered World War II, club members began to enter the Army or Navy.
 The club put up a military map of Europe in its halls, which General Horace Sewell, part of New York's British Library of Information, maintained daily.
 In late 1945, members began returning from the armed forces; the club gave an official welcome back to the veterans in spring 1946.
-110 members served during the war, as well as 12 members of the club's staff.
+Twelve employees and 110 members of the club served in combat.
 They held ranks from private to major general or rear admiral in the war.
 Medals awarded included 4 Distinguished Service Medals and 16 Legion of Merit awards, among other US and international awards.

-On January 13, 1947, the club celebrated its 100th year with a celebration and annual meeting, attended by 400 members.
+On January 13, 1947, the club celebrated its 100th anniversary with events attended by 400 members.